Klyra-project/Klyra/runtime/README.md

 ## Usage

-Start by installing the [`cargo klyra`](https://docs.rs/crate/cargo-klyra/latest) subcommand by running the following in a terminal:
+Start by installing the Klyra CLI by running the following in a terminal:

 ```bash
 cargo install cargo-klyra